Josh Mansour: 2022

 Mansour was limited to only five games for South Sydney in the 2022 NRL season where he scored two tries.

 In the opening group stage match of the 2021 Rugby League World Cup, Mansour scored the opening try for Lebanon in their 34–12 loss against New Zealand.
 In the final group stage match, Mansour scored a hat-trick in Lebanon's 74–12 victory over Jamaica.

 On 1 November, Mansour was released by the South Sydney club.

 2023

 On 19 February, Mansour played for Newtown in a pre-season trial against Canterbury at the Belmore Sports Ground.

 On 28 February, Mansour joined Newtown for the 2023 season as a free agent.
+On 21 November, Mansour announced his retirement via Instagram.